scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 important to visualise the sampling traces of both the sampled images as well as hyper-parameters.

 Figure :ref:`diagnosis2` shows another typical diagnostic plot created by the code example above.
-In a multi-panel figure user can inspect the traces of the total log-posteriror as well as the traces of the smoothing parameters.
+In a multi-panel figure, the user can inspect the traces of the total log-posterior as well as the traces of the smoothing parameters.
 Each panel corresponds to the smoothing hyper parameter introduced for each level of the multi-scale representation of the reconstructed image.
 The figure also shows the mean value along with the :math:`1~\sigma` error region.
-In this case the algorithm show stable convergence after a burn-in phase of approximately 200 iterations for the log-posterior as well as all of the multi-scale smoothing parameters.
+In this case, the algorithm shows stable convergence after a burn-in phase of approximately 200 iterations for the log-posterior as well as all of the multi-scale smoothing parameters.